Pacomio: Later life and death

-After serving his ten years sentence, Pacomio was reunited with his family in Monterey in 1834.
+After serving his ten-year sentence, Pacomio was reunited with his family in Monterey in 1834.
 He continued with his skill in carpentry, making furniture for the Monterey Presidio and Mission La Purisima.
 Pacomio's business began to flourish as Monterey's population was booming, increasing from 1,600 in 1830 to nearly 2,000 in 1845.
 In 1833, Pacomio's daughter, María de Jesús, was thirteen years old when she married Gregorio, a Chumash neophyte who participated in the revolt.
-However, in 1836, soon after moving into her father's house with her husband, María died in childbirth at sixteen.
+However, in 1836, soon after moving into her father's house with her husband, María died during childbirth at sixteen.

 Pacomio became an influential man in the Monterey community and local government.
 His contemporaries described him as "a well-educated neophyte, skillful carpenter and cabinet-maker" as well as "an intelligent citizen and member of the Ayuntamiento (city council) of Monterey."
 Ironically, the man who had led the Chumash in revolt in 1824 was offered the position of Monterey's comissario de policia, or Police commissioner, in 1836, which Pacomio gladly accepted.

 Throughout the rest of his life in Monterey, Pacomio never lost touch with his native heritage and identity.
 Citizens walking past his house regularly observed him outside, singing "Chumash songs while dancing, dressed only in a breech-clout, his body painted red, white and black, and with feathers on his head."

-Unfortunately, Pacomio's life was relatively short, with him and his wife both perishing from the Monterey Smallpox Epidemic of 1844.
-Monterey had lost a man whose exploits had changed California's history, and ultimately, America's history as well in a certain way.
+Pacomio and his wife both died of smallpox during an Epidemic in Monterey in 1844.